mdenzel/self-healing_FreeRTOS/README.md

 @version:      0.1
 ```

-An ARM TrustZone port of FreeRTOS V9.0.0rc1 which can automatically self-heal
+A **_proof-of-concept implementation_** of an ARM TrustZone port of FreeRTOS
-from certain attacks and runs on top of ARM TrustZone.
+V9.0.0rc1 which can automatically self-heal from certain attacks and runs on top
+of ARM TrustZone.

 Source code includes code from:
 - FreeRTOS V9.0.0rc1 -- www.freertos.org